 The operations of the vessels are managed by Globus Shipmanagement Corp. (the "Manager"), a wholly owned Marshall Islands corporation.
 The Manager has an office in Greece, located at 128 Vouliagmenis Avenue, 166 74 Glyfada, Greece and provides the commercial, technical, cash management and accounting services necessary for the operation of the fleet in exchange for a management fee.
 The management fee is eliminated on consolidation.
-The consolidated financial statements include the financial statements of Globus and its subsidiaries listed below, all wholly owned by Globus as of December 31, 2016:
+The consolidated financial statements include the financial statements of Globus and its subsidiaries listed below, all wholly owned by Globus as of December 31, 2017:

 Company Country of Incorporation Vessel Delivery Date Vessel Owned Globus Shipmanagement Corp.
-Marshall Islands July 26, 2006 Management Co.
-Devocean Maritime Ltd. Marshall Islands December 18, 2007 m/v River Globe Elysium Maritime Limited (The company was Marshall Islands December 18, 2007 m/v Tiara Globe (Sold in July dissolved on August 24, 2016) 2015) Domina Maritime Ltd. Marshall Islands May 19, 2010 m/v Sky Globe Dulac Maritime S.A.
+Marshall Islands - Management Co.
+Devocean Maritime Ltd. Marshall Islands December 18, 2007 m/v River Globe Domina Maritime Ltd. Marshall Islands May 19, 2010 m/v Sky Globe Dulac Maritime S.A.
 Marshall Islands May 25, 2010 m/v Star Globe Artful Shipholding S.A.
-Marshall Islands June 22, 2011 m/v Moon Globe Longevity Maritime Limited Malta September 15, 2011 m/v Sun Globe E 7
+Marshall Islands June 22, 2011 m/v Moon Globe Longevity Maritime Limited Malta September 15, 2011 m/v Sun Globe F-7

-(Amounts presented in thousands of U.S. Dollars- except for share and per share data, unless otherwise stated)
+(Amounts presented in thousands of U.S. Dollars- except for share, per share and warrants data, unless otherwise stated)